-Our cybersecurity program is structured around Service Organization Control 2 (SOC 2), National Institute of Standards & Technology (NIST), Center for Internet Security (CIS), and International Standards Organization (ISO).
+Our cybersecurity program is structured around best practices, process and procedures as laid out by: Service Organization Control 2 (SOC 2), National Institute of Standards & Technology (NIST), Center for Internet Security (CIS), and International Standards Organization (ISO).

 Madison Logic has integrated privacy-compliant principles into our B2B digital advertising and content syndication workflows and has implemented the appropriate controls to meet global legislation requirements.